Dogs in the United States: History

-Some of the earliest archaeological traces of the existence of dogs in the United States can be dated back to 9,000 b.p.
+Some of the earliest archaeological traces of the existence of dogs in what became the United States can be dated back to 9,000 b.p.
 Dogs came to America after crossing from Siberia to Alaska, and it was during this period that the domestication of dogs began in America.

 A variety of American dog breeds are noted to have been mixed with Spanish and French dog breeds.
 The European idea of registering dog breeds and breed clubs led to the foundation of Kennel Club in Great Britain in 1873.
 The American Kennel Club, prevalent in The United States, was highly influenced by this European predecessor.
 Currently, The American Kennel Club is the largest purebred dog registry, and registers more than 1 million dogs each year.
 The kennel club also organizes events for purebred dogs.

 In economic activities

 Dogs in the United States have been involved in activities separate from their role in individual families.
 Dog racing started in 1919 after the opening of a greyhound track in Emeryville, California, and continues to this day.
 Gambling on such races often occurs and, while it is usually not formally authorized by law, is technically permitted in eighteen states.
 Of these eighteen, fifteen currently contain dog tracks.

 Dogs are also occasionally used in illicit activities, most notably dog fighting.
 All fifty states have criminalized managing, sponsoring, promoting or operating a dogfighting enterprise or inciting dogs to fight, with dogfighting being a felony in 48 states.
 Several of those laws specifically exempt the employment of dogs for managing livestock and for hunting.

 In 1975, no states had recorded a crime conviction for any dogfighting offenses.
 By 2000 participation in a dogfighting business was illegal in forty-five states, punishable by fines of up to $150,000 and a maximum number of 10 years in jail, depending on the state in which the crime was committed.
 One notable case occurred in 1998, when, during a police raid, about 55 dogs were found in the California home of Cesar Cerda.
-It was later was determined that Cerda used them for dogfighting.
+It was later determined that Cerda used them for dogfighting.
 Following a conviction on 63 counts concerning animal cruelty, Cerda was given a jail sentence of 6–7 years.

 In 2009, FBI and the Humane Society of Missouri carried out a raid in eight states, in which 407 dogs were collected and an estimated of twenty-six individuals were taken into custody.
 17 suspects were found of guilty.
 This raid is considered as the "biggest Dogfighting raid" in the US.